sictweb/bti425-2020/graded-work-2019-winter.md

 **Due date extensions?
 No.**

-As noted above, each assignment can be up to two (2) days late, and will incur a small grade penalty.
+As noted above, during the term, each student has a total of four (4) permitted late days, which can be used for one or more assignments.

 However, as a general rule, we don't do due date extensions for assignments, for a number of reasons, including the following: